 Mr. Husseini has extensive knowledge of privilege and ethical issues affecting tax practice.
 He has extensive experience in advising clients on FIN 48 and Schedule UTP.
 He regularly counsels clients on their interactions with outside auditors, tax issues affecting financial disclosure issues, and tax investigations.

 Mr. Husseini also has an active federal transactional tax practice.
+He is a member of the Baker Botts Oil and Gas Mergers and Acquisitions Team.
 He has specific experience in corporate tax issues affecting the energy, oil and gas and gas and electric utility industries (including tax normalization issues).
 He is also experienced in tax issues affecting alternative and renewable energy projects, including production tax credits, investment tax credits and governmental grants.
 Chambers USA 2018 quoted one of his clients as saying "he is an outstanding corporate tax lawyer - one of the best in the business."

 Following graduation from law school, Mr. Husseini served as a law clerk to the Honorable Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.